luisgustavob78/Data-streaming-from-Twitter-using-MongoDB/README.md

 ## Data Analysis

 Now that we have a clean data, we can run some analysis.
-To understand what people are talking about the coronavirus vaccine, we can look at the most used words and phrases:
+To understand what people are talking about the coronavirus vaccine, we can look at the most used words and phrases using 1-gram, 3-grams and 4-grams:

 ![](https://github.com/luisgustavob78/Data-streaming-from-Twitter-using-MongoDB/blob/main/data_analysis.gif)